ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ### Plugging everything together

-Now this actually falls under "hoops I needed to jump through".
+Now, this actually falls under "hoops I needed to jump through".
-But I think its quite esthetic.
+But I think its quite aesthetic.

-Here are the Pieces we have so far:
+Here are the pieces we have so far:

 The DOM-Element, the Monoco-Editor-Worker, the TextMate-Worker, the Language-Server.
-With Worker i mean [Web Worker](https://de.wikipedia.org/wiki/Web_Worker).
-Web-Worker's allow JavaScript code to be executed separated from the main-thread.
+With Worker, I mean [Web Worker](https://de.wikipedia.org/wiki/Web_Worker).
+Web-Workers allow JavaScript code to be executed separately from the main-thread.

-All that's left is a Worker that forwards the Language-server WASM component.
+All that's left is a Worker that forwards the language-server WASM component.

 Here is the architecture: